 In addition to coaching the Crabbers off and on, Pizarro stayed involved with baseball in other ways.
 As of the early 1980s, he was working for Santurce’s Parque Central as an instructor, with the additional goal of keeping kids out of trouble.51 As late as 1997, he was back in the US, coaching with the Rockford Cubbies of the Midwest League (Class A).
 The manager was one of his contemporaries in the majors, Rubén Amaro, Sr. “He was very professional for me as well as our young pitchers,” said Amaro, “and I know many of those young players were touched by his experience.”52

 In January 2007, Terín told columnist María Judith Caraballo that he was totally retired and enjoying a peaceful life at home in the same section of Santurce, Villa Palmeras, where he grew up.
-(He mentioned a wife, though not by name, in the Kiersh interview; information on children is also lacking.)
+He mentioned a wife, though not by name, in the Kiersh interview.
+Although information on children is also lacking, Pizarro was a father figure to one of his nephews, Charles West.
 After not having been to any ballpark for three years, he was at Game Six of the PRWL finals between the Arecibo Lobos and Gigantes de Carolina.
 Pizarro told Caraballo stories of his playing days and encouraged young Puerto Rican ballplayers to “work hard, run a lot, and practice enough.”53

 This biography was originally published in the book “Thar’s Joy in Braveland!
 The 1957 Milwaukee Braves” (SABR, 2014), edited by Gregory H. Wolf.
 It is also included in “Puerto Rico and Baseball: 60 Biographies” (SABR, 2017), edited by Bill Nowlin and Edwin Fernández.